-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At UT Chattanooga, approximately 94% of students took out student loans averaging $3,072 a year.
-That adds up to $12,288 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At UT Chattanooga, approximately 95% of students took out student loans averaging $2,875 a year.
+That adds up to $11,500 over four years for those students.

-How Much Money Do UT Chattanooga Graduates Make?students who graduate from UT Chattanooga with a bachelor's degree go on to jobs where they make an average salary of $38,100 in their early years.
-This is in the same neighborhood of the average college graduate's salary of $40,800 per year.
+How Much Money Do UT Chattanooga Graduates Make?students who graduate with a bachelor's degree from UT Chattanooga make about $38,100 a year during their first few years of employment after graduation.
+This is in the same neighborhood of the average college graduate's salary of $39,802 per year.
 However, certain majors may produce higher-paying graduates.

 Location of The University of Tennessee - Chattanooga

 Contact details for UT Chattanooga are given below.

 |Address:||615 Mccallie Ave, Chattanooga, TN 37403-2598|

 The University of Tennessee - Chattanooga Majorsstudents from 48 majors graduated from The University of Tennessee - Chattanooga.
 Of these students, 2,048 received undergraduate degrees and 487 graduated with a master's or doctor's degree.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.